NetGrant — Canadian funding

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it searches Canadian funding opportunities across many specific types (grants, competitions, etc.) and returns JSON.
-It distinguishes from sibling tool 'get_opportunity_details' by noting that for a specific ID, that tool should be used instead.
+The description clearly states the tool searches Canadian funding opportunities, listing specific types (grants, competitions, etc.) and indicates it returns JSON.
+It also distinguishes from siblings by noting non-Canadian opportunities and specific IDs use get_opportunity_details.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.